calagopus/website/web/docs/panel/extensions/concepts/email-templates.md

 Note the absence of `?` on the `send_template` call - it returns nothing meaningful (it spawns a tokio task and any failure is logged from inside the task).
 If you use `send_template_foreground` instead, you'd propagate errors with `.await?`.

-The four arguments to `send_template` / `send_template_foreground`: the `State`, the template identifier, the recipient address, and the MiniJinja context for variable substitution.
+The four arguments to `send_template` / `send_template_foreground`: the `State`, the template identifier, the recipient, and the MiniJinja context for variable substitution.

+The recipient is anything that converts into a `MailRecipient`, which pairs an address with the language to render in.
+Pass `&user` and the mail goes to the user's address in the user's language.
+Pass a bare `CompactString` address and the panel's default language is used. `MailRecipient::new(address, language)` covers the case where the address and the language come from different places, like a verification mail for an address the user has not confirmed yet.

 A few notes on this pattern:

 - **The subject comes from the template, not your code.** Both the subject and body are stored in the template and can be overridden by operators.
-The subject is itself a MiniJinja template string, so <code v-pre>{{ settings.app.name }}</code> and other variables work there too.
+The subject is itself a MiniJinja template string, so <code v-pre>{{ settings.app.name }}</code> and other variables work there too, and it is rendered as plain text rather than HTML.
 - **If the template is disabled, the send is silently skipped.** `send_template` returns immediately with no error; `send_template_foreground` returns `Ok(())`.
 A `tracing::debug` message is emitted so you can see it in logs.
 Check `default_enabled` on your template definition if you're wondering why emails aren't sending.
 - **The 15-second cache still applies.** Template content and the enabled/disabled state are cached from the database for 15 seconds.
 A change made in the admin UI won't be visible to senders for up to that long.
 - **`send_template` vs `send_template_foreground` is about who handles failures.** `send_template` returns almost immediately and spawns a tokio task for the actual send - SMTP errors, network errors, and rendering errors are logged from inside the task and the user-facing request is unaffected. `send_template_foreground` does everything in your async context and propagates errors back.
 Use `send_template` for fire-and-forget notifications; use `send_template_foreground` when the send result actually matters to your code (e.g. an SMTP connection test, where the whole point is to know whether it worked).